telefonicaid/fiware-orion/test/jmeter/README.md

 #### Comments:
     /tmp/error_xxxxxxxxxxxxxxxxxxx.html is created, because does not have access at loadosophia, the token is wrong.
 We only store datas manually when finished test

+2. **multiplesAttributes_bug_memory_leak.jmx** (used by simulate memory leak issue) (http://stackoverflow.com/questions/23386094/orion-context-broker-possible-memory-leak)
+	+Properties:
+		* OPERATION - SUBSCRIBER or nothing (default) (used only one time for create subscriptions)
+		* HOST      - IP or hostname of ContextBroker VM (130.206.80.132 by default)
+		* PORT      - ContextBroker port (1026 by default)
+		* MON_PORT  - serverAgent port for Monitoring (3450 by default)

+	Scenario:
+		I have 19 entities of type "House" with
+		* 8-9 attributes that are updated every 10 seconds
+		* 15 attributes that are updated every 5 minutes
+		* 2 attributes that are updated between 2 seconds to 20 minutes.

+		I have 1 entity of type "House" with
+		* 6 attributes that are updated every 10 seconds
+		* 15 attributes that are updated every 5 minutes
+		* 2 attributes that are updated between 2 seconds to 20 minutes.

+		I have 1 entity of type "House" with
+		* 31 attributes that are updated every 10 seconds
+		* 3 attributes that are updated every 5 minutes

+		I have 17 entities of type "Vehicle" with 2 (2 seconds to very long time)
+		* 2 attributes that are updated every 2 seconds to infinite